deib-polimi/PigeonMessanger/README.md

 ## License

-Copyright 2015 Stefano Cappa, Politecnico di Milano
+Copyright 2015 Politecnico di Milano

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.